 AOM's Board of Governors meets three times annually, in December, April, and August, just prior to the Annual Meeting.
 Highlights of recent meetings are available to members, upon request.

-2019-2020 Board of Governors
+The Academy of Management's Board of Governors (2020-2021)

-President Elect: Quinetta M. Roberson
+President: Quinetta M. Roberson

-Vice President Elect and Program Chair Elect: Amy Hillman
+Vice President and Program Chair: Amy Hillman

-President: Jacqueline A-M. Coyle-Shapiro
+Past President: Jacqueline A-M. Coyle-Shapiro

-Diana Bilimoria, Elizabeth George, Morten Huse, Søren H. Jensen, Tammy L. Madsen,
+Representatives at Large: Pratima Bansal, Diana Bilimoria, Deanne N. Den Hartog, Ingrid Fulmer, Morten Huse, Søren H. Jensen, Tammy L. Madsen, Isabel Metz, Nelson Phillips

-President-Elect & Coordinator of Professional Divisions: Quinetta M. Roberson, Villanova University
+President: Quinetta M. Roberson, Villanova University

 Quinetta Roberson is the Fred J. Springer Endowed Chair in Business Leadership and a Professor of Management at Villanova University, formerly an Associate Professor of Human Resource Studies at Cornell University.
 She has had the amazing opportunity to be a visiting scholar at universities on every continent (except Antarctica, but there's still time) and to serve as a program director at the National Science Foundation.
 Prior to earning her Ph.D. from the University of Maryland, she obtained undergraduate and graduate degrees in finance and worked as a financial analyst.